Glen-Ochieng/My-SQL-Course./TEST.md

 #6.
 Print the first_name from the worker table after removing the white spaces from the right side
 select rtrim(first_name) from worker;

+#7.
+Print the department from worker table after removing white spaces from the left side.
+select ltrim(department) from worker;

+#8.
+Fetch the unique values of department from the worker table and print its length
+select distinct department, length(department) from worker;

+#9.
 ```